By Kenya specialist Mark

 Several marine parks are scattered along the coastline, including Diani Chale Marine National Reserve and Kisite-Mpunguti Marine National Park farther south.
 These are well-run and help to protect the local marine life, which includes coral reefs teeming with tropical fish.

-Snorkeling and diving trips give you a chance to see what lives beneath the waves.
-There are also sections allocated for water sports, such as kitesurfing and paddle boarding, or you can head out on a traditional dhow, stopping for a picnic on a secluded sandbank.
+Snorkelling and diving trips give you a chance to see what lives beneath the waves.
+There are also sections allocated for water sports, such as kitesurfing and paddleboarding, or you can head out on a traditional dhow, stopping for a picnic on a secluded sandbank.